 Today, Gomez is playing a part in helping other university programs across the country become ABET-accredited.
 Although he was finishing his doctorate degree when the university went through the initial accreditation process, he was involved in re-accrediting the mechanical engineering program over the past few years.
-During one of his programs’ mock visits, a Program Evaluator (PEV) motivated him to apply to become a PEV, and he went through training this past spring (2017).
+During one of his programs’ mock visits, a program evaluator motivated him to apply to become a volunteer, and he went through training this past spring (2017).

 So far, Gomez has gone on a site visit as an observer, but he has been working with ABET in Colombia as well.
 In September, he helped lead a workshop with ABET leadership at the Colombian Association for Engineering Faculty (ACOFI) conference, which is held in Cartagena each year.
 There, he and two others presented to Colombian program leaders to disseminate the ABET philosophy.
 “We are not just discussing the criteria, we are discussing how to build a better program,” he says, adding that continuous improvement should be the ultimate goal of accreditation, not just achieving the accreditation itself.
 “Accreditation isn’t the only end result…Education is an infinite task.
 You always keep evolving, evolving, evolving.”